-102068 1 3923968 localhost 9700

 102068 1 3923968 localhost 9701

-(8 rows)

 To learn more about the metadata tables and their schema, please visit the Metadata Tables Reference section of our documentation.

 2.4 Query Processing

 When the user issues a query, the Citus master partitions it into smaller query fragments where each query fragment can be run independently on a worker shard.
 This allows Citus to distribute each query across the cluster, utilizing the processing power of all of the involved nodes and also of individual cores on each node.
 The master then assigns the query fragments to workers, oversees their execution, merges their results, and returns the final result to the user.
 To ensure that all queries are executed in a scalable manner, the master also applies optimizations that minimize the amount of data transferred across the network.